 - Kwashiorkor: In this condition, there is severely deficient protein intake.
 A child with kwashiorkor develops bilateral pitting pedal edema (accumulation of fluid in the feet and lower legs) and ascites (abnormal fluid retention in the abdomen).
 It is often called edematous malnutrition.

 - Marasmus: It is a condition associated with insufficient intake of both total energy and protein, leading to wasting.
 Wasting is known as an excessive loss of adipose tissue and muscle due to protein and energy deficiency.
 It is also referred to as wasting syndrome.

 ii.
 Chronic malnutrition, also known as stunting, is low height for age caused by prolonged or recurrent protein and energy deficiency.
 Stunting affects the physical and mental development of a child, affecting their overall quality of life.
 A malnourished child can be stunted, wasted, or both.

 Overnutrition is a state where the child gets more energy and nutrients than required.
 It is a chronic condition that results in excess weight gain when calorie consumption is more than the calorie expenditure.
 Abnormal or excessive weight gain increases the risk of chronic health conditions, such as type-2 diabetes and cardiovascular diseases (CVD).
 Consumption of calorie-rich foods and less exercise put a child at the risk of overnutrition, which can ultimately lead to overweight/obesity.
 According to the National Institutes of Health (NIH), nearly one in five children in the US is obese, and they are more likely to develop adverse health issues.

 Both undernutrition and overnutrition can lead to micronutrient deficiencies making the child prone to infections and illnesses.
 Iodine, vitamin A, iron, and zinc deficiency are some of the common deficiencies that affect malnourished children.
-Micronutrient excess has also been recognized as a cause of malnutrition in the recent years.
+Micronutrient excess has also been recognized as a cause of malnutrition in recent years.